mcdemarco/the-new-kitchen-cookbook/bread/naan.md

 ## Variants

 You can mix fresh chopped spices in oil and brush them on late in the process: [Herbed Naan – From 5 Minute Dough](http://thecafesucrefarine.com/2012/08/herbed-naan/).

+You can "stuff" the naan with onions and/or spices before rolling it out:  [Stuffed Naan](https://artisanbreadinfive.com/2011/11/29/stuffed-naan/).